NikosKsygkis/hello-git/README.md

 # hello-git
-This repo is for the excersises
+This repo is for the excersises of the bootcamp courses